rossman-x/kuroco-social-network/README.md

 > You can find your account id in your Cloudflare account and your API token in your account settings.

-## Project Structure

-The main directory of this project is `<rootDir>/app`, if you want to add routes, components or services, you should add them in this directory.

 ## Kuroco Post processing functions

 In order to keep our application fast and reliable, we are using **Kuroco** Post Processing functions to process the content of the posts, users and comments when they are fetched from the api.